 I’ve tested this setup thoroughly, and many people use these scripts in museums, galleries, trade shows, etc. Read everything carefully, there’s a lot of info here.

-• If your video plays until a certain moment and then hangs, you probably encoded it with a bitrate that’s too high for the player to handle.
-(25mb/s is the max for HD files.
-See the complete specs from BrightSign.)
+- If your video plays until a certain moment and then hangs, you probably encoded it with a bitrate that’s too high for the player to handle. (scroll up to the “You Will Need” section and read about the supported codecs and bitrates.)

-• I have seen several SD cards suddenly fail after a few months of flawless playback.
+- I have seen several SD cards suddenly fail after a few months of flawless playback.
 It’s due to “read fatigue” as memory cells wear out when accessed repeatedly.
 For short videos I recommend rendering several loops into a longer video file, so the wear is spread out across more of the SD card’s memory.
+Scroll up to the “You Will Need” section to learn about SD cards.)

 If you have a general problem please see BrightSign support.
 If you found a problem with these scripts or you have an improvement to contribute, feel free to get in touch via my Contact page.